 A lot of people eat lots of raw pasta.
 They think it’s healthy and good for them.
 But what about the risk of food poisoning?
 Well, that’s the purpose of this article.

-In fact, a recent study from the Centers of Disease Control and Prevention stated that one in six Americans gets sick from food poisoning with those most susceptible being pregnant people, infants, children, teens, and older adults.
+In fact, a recent study from the Centers for Disease Control and Prevention stated that one in six Americans gets sick from food poisoning with those most susceptible being pregnant people, infants, children, teens, and older adults.

 So if you’re still not sure whether it is safe or not to eat raw pasta, please read on to learn more about why you should never eat raw pasta.